Ugaritic: Morphology

 Ugaritic, like all Semitic languages, exhibits a unique pattern of stems consisting typically of "triliteral", or 3-consonant consonantal roots (2- and 4-consonant roots also exist), from which nouns, adjectives, and verbs are formed in various ways: e.g. by inserting vowels, doubling consonants, and/or adding prefixes, suffixes, or infixes.

 Verbs

 Introduction

 Ugaritic verbs are based on mostly three-literal roots (like all Semitic languages) (a few verbs have two- or four-consonant roots).
-For example, RGM, ‘to say’.
+For example, r-g-m, ‘to say’.
 By adding prefixes, infixes, and suffixes, and varying the vowels, the various verbal forms are formed.
 (Because in Ugaritic vowels are hardly written, these vowel variations often are not clearly visible).

 Verbs can take several of a dozen stem patterns, or binyanim, that change the basic meaning of the verb, and make it for example passive, causative, or intensive.
 The basic form (in German: Grundstamm) is the G stem.

 The verbal forms for each stem can be divided in five verbal form groups: